Sandbox#

 Symbolic links are not followed for the confinement check — a symlink at ./.env pointing at /etc/passwd is rejected based on the lexical path, not the resolved one.

-Managing containers#
+Managing sandboxes#

 prune only touches containers with the enso.managed=true label, so your dev databases, redis, postgres, etc. are safe.